formalsec/explode-js/bench/README.md

 ## Claim 2

-The goal of this section is to confirm the results presented in Section 6.2 of the paper;
+The goal of this section is to confirm the updated results presented in Section 6.2 of the paper;
 specifically those of Table 5, which we reproduce below:

 **Table 5.
 [Explode.js in the Wild]**